hpennington/inertia-react/README.md

 ## Animation file format

-The editor writes an array of animation objects, one per tagged id:
+A `.inertia` file is MessagePack, not text — the editor writes a binary array of animation objects, one per tagged id.
+Shown here as JSON for readability:

 ```json
 [